JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``gear_box_type``
-        the type of gear box among automatic transmission, manual transmission, or continuously variable transmission (CVT).
+        the type of gear box among automatic transmission, manual transmission, continuously variable transmission (CVT) or planetary (exclusively for hybrid vehicles fitted with a planetary gearset).

     ``start_stop_activation_time``
         is the the time elapsed from the beginning of the NEDC test to the first